trishanku-org/heaven/README.md

 ## What

-The problem of eventually consistency for a general class of specialist human operators, namely, computer programmers, has been solved quite interestingly and successfully by the [`Git`](https://git-scm.com).
+The problem of eventual consistency for a general class of specialist human operators, namely, computer programmers, has been solved quite interestingly and successfully by [`Git`](https://git-scm.com).
 Git enables individual computer programmers to work independently (on their own local [clones](https://git-scm.com/docs/git-clone)) at their own pace and coordinate amongst one another (by [pulling](https://git-scm.com/docs/git-pull) relevant changes) as and when required in a way they find convenient and productive.